 - Sheraton Hotels and Resorts

-New York City is also home to 62 community hospitals, including 11 public hospitals.
+New York City is also home to 62 acute care hospitals, including 11 public hospitals.
 In fact, there are more hospitals within the city limits than most US states have in total.
-This makes it a great location for aspiring healthcare professionals.
+This makes it a great location for aspiring medical professionals.

-In addition, the city’s famous Silicon Alley provides many exciting job prospects for employees in the tech sector.
-There are also opportunities in arts and culture, education and academia.
+There are also plenty of opportunities in arts and culture, education and academia.
 New York is home to over 100 museums and around 1,500 galleries, as well as top schools and universities, including Pace University.

-2. It has a great networking and social scene
+2. It has great networking opportunities and a thriving social scene

 Networking is a key part of finding a good job in New York.
-Pace University offers an innovative career preparation program specifically for international students called INSPIRE (International Student Professional Readiness Education).
+Pace University offers a career preparation program specifically for international students called INSPIRE (International Student Professional Readiness Education).

-Pace holds 10 careers fairs each year, including one specifically for international students, and around 300 employers come to recruit on campus annually.
-In addition, many Pace professors have years of industry experience, making them excellent networking resources.
+Pace holds 10 careers fairs each year, including one specifically for international students, and over 350 employers come to recruit on campus annually.

 It’s easy to meet people socially in New York too.
 You can use websites like Eventbrite to find fun local events to attend — many of them are free.
 There’s also Meetup.com, where you can connect with likeminded people who share your hobbies and interests.